WeblateOrg/weblate/docs/admin/config.rst

 .. note::

-    Removing the addon from the list does not uninstall it from the components.
+    Removing the add-on from the list does not uninstall it from the components.
     Weblate will crash in that case.
-Please uninstall addon from all components prior to removing it from this list.
+Please uninstall add-on from all components prior to removing it from this list.

 .. seealso::